nbro/andz/README.md

 Download this repository.

 Open a terminal, and enter inside the `ands` folder.
-For example, if `ands` is in your desktop, type:
+For example, if `ands` is in your desktop and your current working directory is your desktop, type:

     cd ands